-Figure 3 provides an illustration of the effects of our two-step Mahalanobis matching approach.
-The three densities plotted in the figure depict the predicted probability, i.e. propensity score, of acquisition for the acquired firms (red), the non-matched and non-acquired firms (blue), and the Mahalanobis metric matched non-acquired firms (green).
-The Mahanalobis matching estimator performs extremely well as evidenced by the proximity between the density of the acquired firms and that of the Mahanalobis matched non-acquired firms.
-In terms of our two step process, if we did not "select" our control group, this group would include all U.S. firms that are not acquired (the blue line).
+Figure 4 provides an illustration of the effects of our two-step propensity score reweighting approach.
+The three densities plotted in the figure depict the predicted probability, i.e. propensity score, of acquisition for the acquired firms (red), the non-matched and non-acquired firms (black), and the propensity score reweighted matched non-acquired firms (blue).
+The matching estimator performs extremely well as evidenced by the proximity between the density of the acquired firms and that of the reweighted matched non-acquired firms.18 In terms of our two step procedure, if we did not "select" our control group, this group would include all U.S. firms that are not acquired (the blue line).
 Our two-step matching involves constructing an appropriate counterfactual for each acquired firm given the set of observable covariates available for the firms.
 The propensity score provides a summary index of all the covariates combined, so that matching essentially brings the group of control firms closer to the acquired firms on all available dimensions.

 The density plot in Figure 3 reveals that among the non-acquired firms a large proportion have almost zero probability of being acquired.
 A simple difference-in-difference estimator would treat these firms the same as those non-acquired firms that are more likely to be acquired.
-The Mahanalobis matching estimator, in contrast, only selects firms that are similar to the acquired firms both in terms of propensity score as well as in industry.
+The propensity score matching estimator, in contrast, assigns more weight to control firms that are similar to the acquired firms in terms of propensity scores.
 In other words, propensity score matching in this context ensures that our comparisons involve firms that are very similar prior to acquisition.
-One could argue that this approach biases against finding differences in post acquisition performance (given that the firms are so similar prior to acquisition), but it also ensures that our tests will not simply be picking up differences in acquired and non-acquired firm performance that are unrelated to acquisition.
+One could argue that this approach reduces the chances of finding differences in post-acquisition performance (given that the firms are so similar prior to acquisition), but it also ensures that our tests will not simply be picking up differences in acquired and non-acquired firm performance that are unrelated to acquisition.

-5.2.1 Balancing Test
+5.2.1 Balancing Tests